Uses

 - BBEdit I use BBEDit for distraction free writing and for all HTML & CSS, text cleanup and massaging.

 - Bear My go-to app for quick drafts, especially for blog posts.
 Elegant software that gets out of the way so I can concentrate on writing.
-Syncs reliably between macOS & iPadOS.
+Syncs reliably between macOS & iPadOS, and now, the Web.

 - Apple Books for ebooks.
-I’m looking for something better, but I’m locked in to Books for Apple’s proprietary DRM.
-Mostly I use Books for non-fiction, on my iPad and Mac.
+I want something better, but I’m locked in to Books for Apple’s proprietary DRM.
+The Books.app desperately needs some basic improvements.

 - Brother iPrint&Scan Required to print with my laser printer.

-- Cyberduck an SFTP client with support for varios cloud-based servers.
+- Cyberduck an SFTP client with support for various cloud-based servers.

 - Kobo ebook app